 Why Do Termites Suddenly Appear in Your House?

-Reason 1 – Termite Swarming: Nature’s Alarm Bell
+Reason 1 – Termite Swarming Season: Nature’s Alarm Bell

 Signs to Watch For: